 Ammonium solution offers a mild to dense thickness option for paint removal over non-porous surfaces such as metal and glass.
 The procedure of application is similar to that of rubbing alcohol give above.

-However, Ammonia solution dissolves faster and breaks the paint in lesser time.
+However, the Ammonia solution dissolves faster and breaks the paint in lesser time.
 The solution emits intense fumes that irritate the nasal cavity (should have respiratory protection during application).

 A high concentration of ammonium solution dissolves aluminum and brass metal.
 NB: Ammonia solution should not be used on wooden surfaces.